Ground-Based Midcourse Defense: Intercept tests

-After the FTG-11 test on 25 March 2019, 11 of the 20 (55%) hit-to-kill intercept tests have succeeded.
+After the FTG-12 test on 11 December 2023, 12 of the 21 (57%) hit-to-kill intercept tests have succeeded.
 No flight intercept tests from 2010 to 2013 were successful.
 In response the Pentagon asked for a budget increase and another test for the fielded program.
 The successful intercept FTG-15 was accomplished by an operational team of the 100th Missile Defense Brigade using their standard operating procedures (round-the-clock 24/7).
 Although they knew in advance that there would be a test launch, they did not know exactly when it would occur or its exact nature.

 Non-intercept tests

 Canceled tests

-Throughout the program's history, multiple test flights have been canceled, including BV-4, IFT-11, -12, -13, -13A, -15, FTC-03, and, most recently, FTG-04.
+Throughout the program's history, multiple test flights have been canceled, including BV-4, IFT-11, −12, −13, −13A, −15, FTC-03, and, most recently, FTG-04.

 Estimated effectiveness

-The system has a "single shot probability of kill" of its interceptors calculated at 56%, with the total probability of intercepting a single target, if four interceptors are launched, at 97%.
+The system has a "single shot probability of kill" of its interceptors calculated at 56%, with the claimed total probability of intercepting a single target, if four interceptors are launched, at 97%.
 Each interceptor costs approximately $75 million.

+The claim of "97% kill probability" has been dismissed by some experts as a flawed application of basic statistical methods.
+Said James M. Acton, co-director of the Nuclear Policy Program at the Carnegie Endowment for International Peace, "It assumes that the failure modes of the interceptors are independent of one another.
+But, in practice, if one interceptor fails because of a design flaw, say, it's much more likely that others will do so too for the same reason."